YES Club solar panel project has been successful

 How to help

-People who the Granville Farmers Market from 8:30 a.m. to noon Saturday will have the opportunity to meet members of the YES Club and learn about solar energy in Licking County.
+People who attend the Granville Farmer’s Market from 8:30 a.m. to noon Saturday will have the opportunity to meet members of the YES Club and learn about solar energy in Licking County.

 Donation checks payable to the Licking County Foundation with “YES for Solar” on the memo line can be mailed to to the Licking County Foundation, P.O.
 Box 4212, Newark, OH 43058-4212.
 Donations also can be made by going to thelcfoundation.org and clicking on “Donate.”